Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Hedgehog is a “workaholic” and a “homely creature” who’s “most active at night” – he’s “more introverted than people might expect” however “very friendly” and his “natural habitat” is the stage.

-“I once had a job that meant I died at 8.30 every night,” he revealed, whereas visible clues in episode three urged a reference to musicals like Phantom of the Opera, Cats and Hairspray.

-Fact or lie: One of many following is true – he generally wears excessive heels onstage/as soon as labored at a serious quick meals restaurant/his daughter is extra well-known than he’s.
+Reality or lie: One of many following is true – he typically wears excessive heels onstage/as soon as labored at a significant quick meals restaurant/his daughter is extra well-known than he’s.

-Theories: The panel urged Eddie Izzard, David Thewlis, Jack Whitehall and Sir Ian McKellen.

-Viewers at house thought Hedgehog was both Michael McIntyre or Jason Manford, with some questioning if Les Mis stars Michael Ball or Alfie Boe could possibly be in there as effectively…
+Viewers at residence thought Hedgehog was both Michael McIntyre or Jason Manford, with some questioning if Les Mis stars Michael Ball or Alfie Boe may very well be in there as properly…

 — mollie ???????? (@mollie_h1) January 11, 2020